Keith was born and raised in Clarksburg, Harrison County, West Virginia, and currently makes his home in Bridgeport.

 After graduating from Fairmont State College in 1991 with a Bachelor of Science in Sociology, Keith attended West Virginia University College of Law, where he received his Juris Doctor in 1996.
 From 1995 to 1996, he was a member of the prestigious WVU College of Law Moot Court Board as well as the Moot Trial Association, which recognized law students who excelled at brief writing and oral advocacy.

 A passionate defender of West Virginia injury victims for nearly 20 years, Keith is an active member of the American Association for Justice and the West Virginia Association for Justice, organizations dedicated to preserving our civil justice system.
 Keith is particularly focused on and speaks publicly about the 7th Amendment to the U.S. Constitution, which guarantees a person or business’s right to a jury trial in civil cases.

 Keith knew from an early age that he wanted to be a lawyer.
 “Not only is it a highly-respected profession, but I realized that becoming a lawyer would give me a much greater opportunity to advance my community, help people and contribute to society,” he said.

 Keith has participated in hundreds of Civil Actions and in his career, focusing primarily on leveling the playing field for injury victims against insurance companies and corporate interests.
 Keith also has significant experience in appellate work, having represented clients in the West Virginia Supreme Court of Appeals and the United States Court of Appeals for the 4th Circuit.

-Keith is also a passionate family man, focusing on his wife of 19 years, Tracy (Strother) Gould, and his two children, MacKenzie, age 11, and Jack, age 8.
-He is actively involved in youth sports, coaching basketball and Little League baseball.
+Keith is also a passionate family man, focusing on his wife, Tracy (Strother) Gould, and his two children, MacKenzie and Jack.
+He is actively involved in youth sports, coaching basketball and baseball.
 He also enjoys working on his 1920s-era home, watching WVU sports, Major League Baseball, and reading classic American literature.